Snackels/WRO_Future-Engineer_Sunflower/README.md

 - **Ultra sonic sensor** : Gravity URM 09 ultrasonic distance sensor.
 <image src="https://robotools.in/wp-content/uploads/2022/10/DFRobot-Gravity-URM09-Analog-Ultrasonic-Sensor-5-1-1200x900.jpg" width = "400">

 The ultrasonic sensor plays a crucial role in guiding the robot's navigation by detecting distances between the robot and obstacles.
 This enables the robot to skillfully avoid walls in its path.
+But to use the sensor we need to attach at the right position not too high and make it right turning degree
 <br><br>

 - **7.4 voltage Lipo-Battery** : 7.4 voltage 2 cell Lipo-Battery.